The Bridge: Pathways to a Trauma-Informed Community

 Grunion Gazette, April 19, 2017: Guidance Center Produces Documentary on Effects of Poverty

-We are so honored that The Bridge: Pathways to a Trauma-Informed Community has been selected by Awareness Film Festival.
+We are so honored that The Bridge: Pathways to a Trauma-Informed Community was selected by Awareness Film Festival.

 The Awareness Film Festival is organized by Heal One World, a non-profit charity serving the community surrounding West Pico blvd in Los Angeles, California.